 Californians have greatly benefited from the introduction of plant and animal species necessary for food or other human pursuits; however, there are many other introduced species that can wreak havoc on the state’s environment and economy.
 Invasive species threaten the diversity and abundance of native species by both competing for resources and causing changes to the natural habitat.
 We hypothesize that invasive species will have higher photosynthetic and conductance rates which contribute to their success.
 Through their impacts on natural ecosystems, agricultural lands, and water delivery systems, invasive species may also negatively affect human health and possibly even the economy.

 Gurule-Small, Gabby; Sokolova, Alis; and Stephens, Patrick, "Photosynthetic Advantage of Invasive Species" (2012).
-Pepperdine University, All Undergraduate Student Research.
+Pepperdine University, Featured Research.
 Paper 49.